Swanson Highlands Pool - Rules and Regulations

 General Rules and Regulations

-- The pool will be closed when the air temperature is less than 68 degrees as reported by the Time of Day Bureau (234-7121) or when business does not allow the pool to remain open due to cold temperatures.
+The pool will be closed when the air temperature is less than 68 degrees as reported by Weather.com at 46635, or when business does not allow the pool to remain open due to inclement weather.
 Please call the pool if you are uncertain if we are open.

-- Any person whose conduct shall jeopardize the health, safety or welfare of the patrons, staff or the facility of Swanson Pool may have their temporarily or permanently membership revoked.
+Any person whose conduct jeopardizes the health, safety or welfare of the patrons, staff or the facility of Swanson Pool may have their temporarily or permanently membership revoked.
 This might include those with open wounds.
-Band-Aids SHOULD NOT be worn in the pool.
+Band-Aids should not be worn in the pool.

-- Members should ensure that all children under the age of 12 who plan to slide or use the diving board have been swim tested by the life guards or manager.
+Members should ensure that all children under the age of 12 who plan to slide or use the diving board have been swim tested by the life guards or manager.
 This includes ALL guests under the age of 12.
 Parents may not determine their swimmers ability.
-Swimmers must be able to swim the width of the pool or will not be allowed on the slide or the diving areas (swimmers ability changes year to year please have your children tested).
+Swimmers must be able to swim the width of the pool or will not be allowed on the slide or the diving areas.

-- Guests under the age of 14 must be evaluated by the lifeguard and pass the swim test in order to use the diving board and slide.
-Any non-swimmer must be accompanied by a member 14 years or older.
+Guests under the age of 12 must be evaluated by the lifeguard and pass the swim test in order to use the diving board and slide.

 *****MEMBERS SHOULD REVIEW RULES WITH THEIR GUEST****